TwinFan/XPMP2/README.md

 Concepts like the syntax of the `xsb_aircraft.txt` file or certainly the idea of an multi-pass matching to find a good model are retained, though re-implemented (read: can have new bugs).

+XPMP2 does no longer call any OpenGL function and hence  does not require to be linked to an OpenGL library.
+The included XPMP2-Sample application does not link to OpenGL.

 Status
 --
 **This is work in progress.**

 The XPMP2 lib has been successfully tested with
+- X-Plane 11.50 Beta 3 under OpenGL, Vulkan, and Metal,
 - the enclosed sample plugin,
 - a new branch of LiveTraffic (executables not yet published)
 - on Mac OS and